 For additional information on reporting health coverage to the IRS, visit Affordable Care Act Tax Provisions for Individuals and Families.

 This information is provided for general assistance purposes only and should not be construed as tax advice.

 Dependent Coverage/Extended Coverage

 CalPERS' health benefits cover all eligible family members including your spouse, domestic partner, and children.
 Under the ACA's extended dependent coverage, your child is eligible for benefits up to age 26, regardless of marital, student, housing, or employment status.
-However, your health coverage doesn't extend to your son's or daughter's spouse or children.
+However, your health coverage doesn't extend to your child's spouse or children, unless your grandchild qualifies as a dependent under a Parent-Child Relationship under CCR 599.500 (o).
 The payment for extended dependent coverage costs is consistent with premium payments for other dependents.